corejourney/core-blog/content/books/_index.md

 - Freeman, Walter - *Physchosurgery:  Intelligence, Emotion and Social Behavior Following Prefrontal Lobotomy for Mental Disorders*
 - Hawkings, Stevens - *A Brief History of Time*
 - Kirsch, Donald - *The Drug Hunters: The Improbable Quest to Discover New Medicines*
+- Maslow, A.H - *A Theory of Human Motivation*
+- Mastenbjork and Meloni - *Pharmacology Review: A Comprehensive Reference Guide for Medical, Nursing and Paramedic Students*

 ### Philosophy/Historical Texts
 - Marcus Aurelius - *The Meditations* 《*沉思录*》（英中双语版）